-Mrs./Mr. Surname, First Name enrollment number Student's contact details: I hereby request approval for the overleaffollowing study plan to satisfy the formal requirements of the Master's degree in International Software Systems Zip Code, City Science as specified in section §40 of the degree regulations (StuFPO).
+Mrs./Mr. Surname, First Name enrollment number Student's contact details: I hereby request approval for the overleaf/following study plan to satisfy the Zip Code, City Science as specified in section §40 of the degree regulations (StuFPO).
 I am aware that this learning agreement does not bind me to attend the specified Street, House number modules and that it can be changed at any time, subject to reapproval by the degree examining board.
-I am also aware that separate learning agreements are required for internships Phone and international studies abroad in module group A5, and that this additional learning agreement must submitted in the semester before the start of the internship or my departure for the studies abroad.
+Dhono I am also aware that separate learning agreements are required for intemships Tione and international studies abroad in module group A5, and that this additional learning agreement must submitted in the semester before the start of the internship or my departure for the studies abroad.